MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 You also might want to use Azure AD Multi-Factor Authentication as the primary authentication method and Azure AD conditional access, including true MFA by prompting for extra factors.
 To use Azure AD MFA on premises, you can configure the Azure AD domain setting by setting `SupportsMfa` to `$True`.
 In this configuration, Azure AD can prompt AD FS to perform extra authentication or &#34;true MFA&#34; for conditional access scenarios that require it.

 Any AD FS user who isn't registered (hasn't yet configured MFA verification information), should be prompted to configure verification information.
 To prompt unregistered users, you can use a customized AD FS error page to direct users to [https://aka.ms/mfasetup](https://aka.ms/mfasetup) and configure verification information.
-After it's configured, the user can reattempt their AD FS sign-in.
+After configuration, the user can reattempt their AD FS sign-in.

 Azure AD Multi-Factor Authentication as primary authentication is considered a single factor.
 After initial configuration users need to provide another factor to manage or update their verification information in Azure AD, or to access other resources that require MFA.